How can you lower the pH of your fish tank?

 How To Lower pH In Aquarium

-Whatever your case, if you want to lower the pH of your aquarium, here are the 3 best natural methods.
+Whatever the case, if you want to lower the pH of your aquarium, here are the 3 best natural methods.

 1. Using Driftwood To Lower pH

-The tannin in the wood can discolor your water, but this is also what lowers the water pH.
+The tannin in the wood can discolor your water, but this is also what lowers the water pH naturally.
 Keep this in mind when deciding how to manage your home aquarium.

-A piece of driftwood will certainly lose efficacy over time.
-While always maintaining some pH lowering effect, it is most potent in those first couple of months after you install it.
+A piece of driftwood will lose efficacy over time.
+While always maintaining some pH lowering effect, it is most potent in those first couple of months after installing it.

-Bonsai Driftwood specializes in decorative driftwood for the aquarium with a wide selection of absolutely beautiful pieces all with the benefit of Amazon Prime’s shipping and customer service.
+Bonsai Driftwood specializes in decorative driftwood for the aquarium with a wide selection of stunning pieces, all with the benefit of Amazon Prime’s shipping and customer service.

-Peat moss (which includes Sphagnum moss) is extremely efficient at softening aquarium water and bringing pH levels down.
+Peat moss for aquariums (which includes Sphagnum moss) is extremely efficient at softening aquarium water and bringing pH levels down.

 These water softener pillows are also very affordable and easy to use.
 They achieve the same thing as the Fluval granules, using peat.

-There’s an abundance of naturally protective chemical compounds in Indian Almond leaves.
+Naturally protective chemical compounds are abundant in Indian Almond leaves.
 These are said to protect the tree from bacterial and fungal infection in the humid environments of its native Southeast Asian environment.